pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third party sites are not government sponsored websites.
+Consequently, record results and availability may not be guaranteed.

 How do I Access Pennsylvania Criminal Court Records in Person?